Kitware/CMake/Help/command/install.rst

 included in the export but a target to which it links is not included the behavior is unspecified.

-In addition to cmake language files, the ``EXPORT_ANDROID_MK`` option maybe used to specify an export to the android ndk build system.
+In addition to cmake language files, the ``EXPORT_ANDROID_MK`` mode maybe used to specify an export to the android ndk build system.
+This mode accepts the same options as the normal export mode.
 The Android NDK supports the use of prebuilt libraries, both static and shared.
 This allows cmake to build the libraries of a project and make them available to an ndk build system complete with transitive dependencies, include flags